 If you have a domestic water filter (softener, activated carbon system, filtering pitcher, etc.), you still must boil the water before drinking it.
-These types of water treatments are not designed to kill all micro-organisms that may be harmful to health.
+These water treatments devices are not designed to kill all micro-organisms that may be harmful to health.

 However, if you have a water purifier, for instance using chloride, ozone or ultraviolet rays, it is not necessary to boil water provided that the device complies with standards (in French only)and is well maintained and in good working order.
 If in doubt, check with the manufacturer.

-If there is a boil water advisory and unless otherwise notified, you can use tap water directly in the following cases:
+While a boil water advisory is issued and unless otherwise notified, you can use tap water directly in the following cases:

 - For food preparation and for cooking dishes which require prolonged boiling, for example, soups, pasta and vegetables (potatoes, beans, etc.)